Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **NLP From Scratch Without Large-Scale Pretraining: A Simple and Efficient Framework;** Xingcheng Yao, Yanan Zheng, Xiaocong Yang, Zhilin Yang; "Given some labeled task data and a large general corpus, TLM uses task data as queries to retrieve a tiny subset of the general corpus and jointly optimizes the task objective and the language modeling objective from scratch"
 - **Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning;** Nicolas Papernot and Patrick McDaniel
 - **UNDERSTANDING DEEP LEARNING REQUIRES RETHINKING GENERALIZATION;** Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals
+- **SHOULD WE BE Pre-TRAINING?
+EXPLORING END-TASK AWARE TRAINING IN LIEU OF CONTINUED PRE-TRAINING; (PLM Pre-training)** Lucio M. Dery, Paul Michel, Ameet Talwalkar, Graham Neubig

 ## Resources